Rich Minion: Background

+Composition

+In the chorus, Yeat references how much he got paid to write and record a song for the movie: "I made a song for the Minions / How much they pay me?
+A million".
+Yeat samples the Minions from the movie throughout the song, as they repeat: "Ha (Huh?), hey Mel, la bastichi/ La papaya, du la potato (Yeah, la potato, oh, yeah)".

 Trend and impact

 The song caused a trend around the world called Gentleminions, in which a group of people wear formal attire to watch the movie.
 Several movie theatres have stated that they would refuse entry to people who dressed up formally due to a history of trend participants throwing items in the theatres.